mui/mui-x/docs/data/data-grid/row-selection/row-selection.md

 {{"demo": "CheckboxSelectionGrid.js", "bg": "inline"}}

-### Select only visible rows [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

-By default, when you click the "Select All" checkbox, all rows in the data grid are selected.
-If you want to change this behavior and only select the rows that are currently visible on the page, you can use the `checkboxSelectionVisibleOnly` prop.

-{{"demo": "CheckboxSelectionVisibleOnlyGrid.js", "bg": "inline"}}

 ### Custom checkbox column

 If you provide a custom checkbox column to the data grid with the `GRID_CHECKBOX_SELECTION_FIELD` field, the data grid will not add its own.